evidentlyai/evidently/docs/book/installation/install-evidently.md

 $ pip install evidently
 ```

-To display dashboards **in a Jupyter notebook**, we use jupyter nbextension.
-If you want to display reports inside a Jupyter notebook, then after installing `evidently` you should run the **two following commands** in the terminal from the Evidently directory.
+To display dashboards **in a Jupyter notebook**, Evidently uses jupyter nbextension.
+If you want to explore reports inside a Jupyter notebook, then after installing `evidently` you should run the **two following commands** in the terminal from the Evidently directory.

 To install jupyter nbextension, run: